Fort Bragg: Tenant units

-The major commands at the installation are the United States Army Forces Command, the United States Army Reserve Command, and the United States Army Special Operations Command.
+The major commands at the installation are the United States Army Western Hemisphere Command, the United States Army Reserve Command, and the United States Army Special Operations Command.
 Several airborne and special operations units of the United States Army are stationed at Fort Bragg, notably the 82nd Airborne Division, the 3rd Special Forces Group (Airborne), and the Delta Force.
 The latter is controlled by the Joint Special Operations Command, based at Pope Field within Fort Bragg.